Velma (TV series): Audience response

 Audience reception to Velma has been overwhelmingly negative.
 It became one of the lowest-rated television shows on IMDb, receiving similar low scores from audiences on Rotten Tomatoes and Google.

 Asyia Iftikhar of PinkNews wrote that the show had been "accused of perpetuating stereotypes against South Asian women, criticised for poor attempts at self-aware comedy and slammed for losing the essence of what people love about the Scooby Doo gang".
 Brahmjot Kaur of NBC News wrote that the accusations of stereotypes had been rebutted by some who noted characters in other television shows invented by Kaling shared similar personality traits to the titular protagonist, while citing Kaling's past influences.
 Wireds Amos Barshad wrote that while there were likely still reactions of a racist and homophobic nature targeting the show, the main complaints were for it addressing diversity issues in a "flat, one-note manner", and that the "flippant" portrayal of Velma's sexuality had divided fans.
 However, when discussing the issue of racial stereotyping in Velma, Lakshmi Srinivas, a professor of Asian American studies at the University of Massachusetts, felt that Kaling was "being held to unfair standards as one of the only representations of South Asian women in the industry".

 Legacy

 After the series' release and subsequent negative response, in an interview with Emmy Magazine, series creator Charlie Grandy defended the series.
 He recalled numerous positive experiences working with Kaling while also addressing the changes made to the physical appearances of the main characters.
 He was reported saying:"None of these characters are rooted to being white.
 We were worried about going to Warner Bros. and asking them to do it, but they said, 'Do it.
 It's time!
 Just make sure it's funny and good!'"Velma was later ranked by several publications as one of the worst television series of 2023.

-In popular culture

-In March 2023, a Velma-focused Scooby-Doo cosmic horror fan film entitled Velma Meets the Original Velma, produced by Avocado Animations, went viral, receiving a universally positive critical reception.
-After Norville finds Scooby-Doo, appearing as an ordinary Great Dane, and introduces him to the gang, Velma recognizes the dog tag on his collar and experiences visions of past iterations of herself and the gang, who were mauled to death.
-Running outside, she discovers Scooby is a godlike entity who destroys and rebuilds the world around him persistently, which began when Velma questioned why Scooby can speak; in panic, Scooby killed the gang to keep his real nature from being discovered, but Velma kept remembering previous worlds, continuing the cycle.
-Having already killed the rest of the gang again, Scooby explains that each new iteration of the world loses some of the original world's joyful simplicity he wants to recapture.
-Although he regrets having to destroy the world to achieve this, he declares the Velma world his biggest failure and promises to "get it right next time" before biting off Velma's head.